memgraph/mage/README.md

 python3 setup build -p /usr/lib/memgraph/query_modules
 ```

-It will generate a `mage/dist` directory and copy modules to
+It will generate a `mage/dist` directory and copy the modules to
 `/usr/lib/memgraph/query_modules` directory.